There’s a lot of buzz surrounding Voice Search, an emerging trend with marketers climbing walls upside down.

 Do you know what your brand sounds like?

 More or less, brands are always following the money.
 And that means avoiding voice search won’t be feasible for very long.
-As voice search penetrates the search index, algorithms will be looking for user-friendly and easygoing answers to give back to the user.
+As voice search penetrates the search index, algorithms will look for user-friendly and easygoing answers to give back to the user.

 Writing SEO-friendly copy is one thing, but making sure that copy also sounds good is something completely different.
-For brands, the growth of voice search means finding a true brand voice — a balance between insightful content and easily spoken answers.
+For brands, the growth of voice search means finding an authentic brand voice — a balance between insightful content and quickly spoken answers.

-Majority of products are advertising in 3rd person, especially startups who plaster their landing pages with third-party jargon.
-The new marketing hustle is going to be the optimization of copy so that it sounds good when spoken by a smart speaker.
+Most products are advertising in 3rd person, especially startups plaster their landing pages with third-party jargon.
+The new marketing hustle will be the optimization of copy so that it sounds good when spoken by a smart speaker.

 Expect there to be a lot more development in this field.